-Though the cost of gorilla permits in Uganda is USD700 per person per trek, Chimpanzee permits are more relatively cheap and affordable.
-For the chimpanzee trekking permit for Kibale National Park, they cost USD200 per person per trek for Non Foreign Residents, USD150 per person for East African Residents and Uganda shillings 150.000 per person for East African Citizens.
-Chimpanzee permits for Kyambura Gorge cost USD50 for both Non Foreign Residents and East African Residents and Uganda shillings 30,000 for East African Residents.
+Though the cost of gorilla permits in Uganda is USD800 per person per trek, Chimpanzee permits are more relatively cheap and affordable.
+For the chimpanzee trekking permit for Kibale National Park, they cost USD300 per person per trek for Non-Foreign Residents, USD250 per person for East African Residents and Uganda shillings 250.000 per person for East African Citizens.
+Chimpanzee permits for Kyambura Gorge cost USD50 for both Non-Foreign Residents and East African Residents and Uganda shillings 30,000 for East African Residents.
 Chimpanzee Permits for Budongo Forest Reserve in Murchison falls National Park cost USD100 per person for Non- Foreign Residents, USD 90 per person for Residents and USD55 per person for East African Citizens.
-The permits can be secured from Uganda wildlife Authority and we shall send you scans of the receipt after purchase for your records and perusal.
+The permits can be secured from Uganda wildlife Authority and we shall send you scans of the receipt after the purchase for your records and perusal.
 Contact us

 Encounter Africa safaris has developed more discounted packages of chimpanzee trekking tours.
 Even other tour operators have are likely to put out more competitive rates so as to recover for the lost months.
-Our normal 3 day chimpanzee trekking to Kibale costs USD1000 al inclusive for one person and USD800 for 2 people during post COVID-19 this will cost you only USD800 for one person and then USD700 for 2 people, Visit our website for the trip ideas for chimpanzee trekking in Uganda after COVID-19, We shall tailor your interests and budget for you to have an amazing experience in Uganda.
+Our normal 3-day chimpanzee trekking to Kibale costs USD1000 al inclusive for one person and USD800 for 2 people during post-COVID-19 this will cost you only USD800 for one person and then USD800 for 2 people, Visit our website for the trip ideas for chimpanzee trekking in Uganda after COVID-19, We shall tailor your interests and budget for you to have an amazing experience in Uganda.

-For travelers interested and planning to go for Chimpanzee trekking in Uganda after the corona virus, there are many health guidelines and recommendations that have been set by World Health organization, Ministry of health, and Uganda wildlife Authority.
+For travellers interested and planning to go for Chimpanzee trekking in Uganda after the coronavirus, there are many health guidelines and recommendations that have been set by World Health Organization, Ministry of health, and Uganda wildlife Authority.

 Make sure you travel with your Certificate of COVID-19 free that you will be able to present at the Airport and park headquarters.
 On your visit to see the chimpanzees in Uganda, We request you to abide with the following Chimpanzee Trekking Rules (as set out in the printed leaflet by the Uganda Wildlife Authority ‘Chimpanzee Rules’).